naruepanart/thai-text-processor/README.md

 ## Overview

-The Thai Text Processor is a command-line tool for processing Thai text files.
+Thai Text Processor is a command-line tool for processing Thai text files.
 It utilizes a customizable word replacement mechanism to update and modify the content of text files.

 ## Features